Zero-Down-Time/kubezero/Quickstart.md

 # Only proceed any further if all Argo Applications show healthy !!

 ## WIP not yet integrated into KubeZero

-### EFS CSI
-To deploy the EFS CSI driver the backing EFS filesystem needs to be in place ahead of time.
-This is easy to do by enabling the EFS functionality in the worker CloudBender stack.

-- retrieve the EFS: `cloudbender outputs config/kube-control-worker.yaml` and look for *EfsFileSystemId*
-- update values.yaml in the `aws-efs-csi` artifact folder as well as the efs_pv.yaml
-- execute `deploy.sh`

 ### Istio
 Istio is currently pinned to version 1.4.X as this is the last version supporting installation via helm charts.